Henry Stockley

 Henry "Busdriver" Stockley (1892 – 1982) was an English primitive artist.
-Once called "the greatest inspired painter since William Blake", Henry Stockley was arguably the most important primitive artists active in the period 1930 to 1960.
+Once called "the greatest inspired painter since William Blake", Henry Stockley was arguably the most important primitive artist active in the period 1930 to 1960.
 Alan Clutton-Brock, art critic of The Times, was particularly impressed by his handling of figures and his ability "to give its proper atmosphere to a landscape and keep a number of curious and unexpected colours in harmony with each other".
 Stockley's work suffered years of neglect partially reversed with the publication of a number of articles on his life and artistic production and with a major exhibition devoted to his life and art at the London Transport Museum (July 1996 to March 1997).
 The location is significant.
 Although trained as a meat inspector, for many years Henry Stockley was a bus driver.

 Early life

 Henry Stockley was born in 1892 at 10 Willow Terrace, Eynsford, Kent, the third son of ten children.
 William and Frances Stockley had eight boys and two girls.
 William Stockley was a sign writer, specialising in gold leaf and a plumber.
 The terrace and the interior of the Stockley house were recorded in the Channel 4 documentary on Eynsford, where we are shown one of his younger sisters, Florence Martin, at the very end of her life.
 Florence described life in the cottage in those early days: